 - Level 4 Diploma in Speech and Drama

 - 2 or more GCSEs at grades 9 to 3 (A* to D), or equivalent, for a level 2 course

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, for a level 3 course

 - 1 or 2 A levels, a level 3 diploma or relevant experience for a level 4 or level 5 course

-Acting is very competitive and you'll need to develop your skills by getting as much practical experience of acting as possible.
-You could do this through:
+Acting is very competitive and you'll need to develop your skills by getting as much acting experience as possible.

 - amateur, community or youth theatre